noconnor/JUnitPerf/README.md

 In the example above, the unittest `whenExecuting11Kqps_thenApiShouldNotCrash` will be executed in a loop for 125 secs (125,000ms) using 50 threads.

-The executions will be rate limited to 11K loops executions per second.
+The executions will be rate limited to 11K loop executions per second.

 No statistical data will be captured during the warm up period (10 seconds - 10,000ms)

-Optionally add the performance test requirements annotation (`JUnitPerfTestRequirement`) to your performance test.
+Optionally add the performance test requirement annotation (`JUnitPerfTestRequirement`).
-These requirements will be applied to the statistics gathered during the performance test execution.
+The specified requirements will be applied to the statistics gathered during the performance test execution.
 If thresholds are not met, test will fail.